ZJU-DAILY/PSAMS/README.md

 ## Introduction

-This repo holds the source code and scripts for our paper: Pivot Selection Algorithms in Metric Spaces: An Experimental Evaluation, VLDBJ 2022.
+This repo holds the source code and scripts for our paper: Pivot Selection Algorithms in Metric Spaces: An Experimental Evaluation,To appear in The VLDB Journal (VLDBJ), 2021.

 Details can be refferred to  https://github.com/ZJU-DBL/PSAMS